The majority of deadlines are not real and most people misrepresent the true meaning of them. To video editors with deadlines: read this.

 - The video is literally airing, being broadcasted, or being presented at an event

 That’s it.
 Two reasons.
 It’s being shown at an event or over the airwaves.
 Or you would be breaking a legal document.
 Any other justification is BS.

 Too often we’re told things like, “It has to get done by COB tomorrow.”
 Why?
 Because someone may get upset?
 Because someone told someone else it would get done without talking to the editor?
-This isn’t the editor’s problem or fault so they shouldn’t be forced to rush an edit job.
+This isn’t the problem or fault of the video editors so they shouldn’t be forced to rush an edit job because of arbitrary deadlines.